imgix/imgix-rb/README.md

 To learn more about purging assets with imgix, [see our docs](https://docs.imgix.com/setup/purging-images).

-## URL encoding and signed ImgIX URLs
+## URL encoding and signed imgix URLs

-Some important third parties (like Facebook) apply URL escaping to query string components, which can cause correctly signed ImgIX URLs to to be transformed into incorrectly signed ones.
+Some important third parties (like Facebook) apply URL escaping to query string components, which can cause correctly signed imgix URLs to to be transformed into incorrectly signed ones.
 We URL encode the query part of the URL before signing, so you don't have to worry about this.

 ## What is the `ixlib` param on every request?